trapexit/mergerfs/mkdocs/docs/config/functions_categories_policies.md

 | eprand (existing path, random)                                  | Calls **epall** and then randomizes.
 Returns 1.                                                                                                                                 |
 | epff (existing path, first found)                               | Given the order of the branches, as defined at mount time or configured at runtime, act on the first one found where the relative path exists.                                  |
 | eplfs (existing path, least free space)                         | Of all the branches on which the relative path exists choose the branch with the least free space.                                                                              |
+| eplup (existing path, least used percent)                       | Of all the branches on which the relative path exists choose the branch with the least used
+percentage of space                                                                 |
 | eplus (existing path, least used space)                         | Of all the branches on which the relative path exists choose the branch with the least used space.                                                                              |
 | epall (existing path, all)                                      | For **mkdir**, **mknod**, and **symlink** it will apply to all found. **create** works like **epff** (but more expensive because it doesn't stop after finding a valid branch). |
 | newest                                                          | Pick the file / directory with the largest mtime.                                                                                                                               |